My First (Self-Published) Project is Now Available!

 In the past several years, I have learned enough about addiction and alcoholism not to let a person who is struggling with his own identity or sense of self accuse me of not knowing mine.
 Under no circumstances would I or should I take responsibility for another person’s outrageous behavior, nor would I be an emotional punching bag for someone who was controlled by their fears and addictions.

 Thankfully, I have learned how to give myself what I need when others break my heart or show me that they cannot or will not be kind to me or be there for me, emotionally or otherwise.
 It was a very troubling encounter, yet one that I will not allow myself to forget.
 Several years before the phone encounter, my friend admitted to me that he was a wounded man because of his experience with childhood trauma; in fact, the word he used to describe himself was “broken.”
-When I first heard him say this about himself, I did not want to believe him, but the more that I experienced with him, the more I could understand how a person’s brokenness can cause problems for everyone with whom they come into contact.
-This is why it is important for those suffering with the memory of childhood trauma to seek help in adulthood as they become able.
+When I first heard him say this about himself, I did not want to believe him, but the more that I experienced him, the more I could understand how a person’s brokenness can cause problems for everyone with whom they come into contact.
+This is why it is important for those suffering from the memory of childhood trauma seek help in adulthood as they become able.

 As I sought the help that I needed, I learned many valuable strategies and lessons that empowered me to respond, or not, to the toxicity of an emotionally abusive partner or entity.
 For instance, following the call, I allowed myself to acknowledge and feel the pain that he caused.
 I took the time to feel the trauma of his words move through my body; I did some stretches on my exercise mat; and then I made myself a cup of hot tea.
 As I sat down in silence, I took at least three long, deep breaths.
 In that moment, I grieved, and I was kind and loving to myself.
-In that moment gave myself the compassion that I needed being present to myself.
-This quiet, solitary exercise empowered me to embrace my feelings and own my feelings and thus my power in the moment, even as my assailant was no where to be found, nor did he seem to care.
-But I knew better than that: I knew that his silence was filled with his shame.
-Today, when I remember that incident, it still stings; still hurts, but I know what to do with the hurt when it comes to my awareness: I feel it, acknowledge it, and I send it back to where it came from

 WHO DO YOU THINK YOU ARE?